open-telemetry/opentelemetry.io/content/en/ecosystem/integrations.md

 either integrated OpenTelemetry APIs and SDKs directly for native telemetry or provide a first-party plugin that fits into their own extensibility ecosystem.

-You will find open source (OSS) projects at the top of the list, and commercial projects below.
+You will find open source (OSS) projects at the beginning of the list; commercial projects follow.
 Projects which are part of the [CNCF](https://www.cncf.io/) show a small CNCF logo besides their name.

 {{% ecosystem/integrations-table %}}